vmacdougal/canvassing/README.md

 # Avenues for further work
 Like all initial releases, this one is more of an MVP than a full-polished product with all possible bells and whistles.
 Further potential developments include:
-* A more intelligent way of searching for households near the user.
-Right now the query is doing a full table scan to find these households, which won't scale the way it needs to.
-This would really use more robust location support like a grid system, PostGIS, or Google's S2 library.
 * More care taken with security.
 I realize the current implementation is insecure, with hard-coded users and passwords in plaintext and csrf disabled.
 Adding proper user management, encryption, etc, would add significantly to the scope.
 * Storing results of past canvasses.
 Right now that information is wiped out when the questions change.
 * Consider solutions to data-related bottlenecks.
 These might include: